MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/Remove-GPPrefRegistryValue.md

 This cmdlet takes a GPO or a **PreferenceRegistrySetting** object as input.
 You can pipe in one or more **PreferenceRegistrySetting** objects to remove one or more Registry preference items from a specified GPO.
-You can pipe in one or more GPO objects, such as Get-GPO, to remove a specified Registry preference item from each GPO.
+You can pipe in one or more GPO objects, such as `Get-GPO`, to remove a specified Registry preference item from each GPO.
 Collections that contain GPOs from different domains are not supported.